Skip to content

 Santa Rosa’s Paris Baguette Is Hotter Than a Freshly Baked Croissant.
 But Is It Worth the Hype?

-The popular Korean bakery chain with serve-serve pastry cases is an international juggernaut, but our dining editor isn't so sure.
+The popular Korean bakery chain with self-serve pastry cases is an international juggernaut, but our dining editor isn't so sure.

 John Ash memorial at Vinarosa Resort and Spa in Santa Rosa, Saturday, Nov.
 1, 2025.
 (Kent Porter / The Press Democrat)